LauraVerdesca/Exam/README.md

 <img width="1014" alt="Schermata 2022-06-15 alle 21 20 15" src="https://user-images.githubusercontent.com/106587485/173909765-9e8e83e9-b1e8-45c4-92ad-32ccb31c4ec0.png">

 ## Specification
-The project consists in a three *.py* files, each one containing a different parts:
+The project consists in a three *.py* files, each one containing a different part:
 1. ***part_1.py*** consists in a program able to:
    * Read the files;
    * Provide a registry of analytical operations that can be performed on the dataset and the link to the classes created in the _part_2.py_;